-The college needs not make modifications or provide auxiliary aids or services if it constitutes an undue burden.
+The college will not be able to make modifications or provide auxiliary aids or services if it constitutes an undue burden.
 In determining whether or not an undue burden exists, the factors considered are the nature and cost of the action needed in the context of the overall financial resources of the college.